by Phil Ware

 You made all the delicate, inner parts of my body and knit me together in my mother's womb.
 Thank you for making me so wonderfully complex!
 Your workmanship is marvelous — how well I know it.
 You watched me as I was being formed in utter seclusion, as I was woven together in the womb.
 You saw me before I was born.
 Every day of my life was recorded in your book.
 Every moment laid out before a single day had passed (Psalm 139:13-16 NLT).

-Yes, a big part of who you are and what God wants you to do for him and for the Kingdom was built right into your DNA!
+Yes, a big part of who you are and what God wants you to do for him and the Kingdom was built into your DNA!
 I hope you can say with the words of the Psalm, "Your workmanship is marvelous!" and know that you realize that you are God's workmanship!

 And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them (Romans 8:28 NLT).